About The Band

 Jim and his wife Barbara are currently putting the finishing touches on a musical called “Shy”.
 Members of the band have contributed to demo tapes for the show in the hopes you will see it on Broadway soon.

-Pete was the next member of the band, originally playing electric guitar and bass.
+Pete was the next member to join the band, originally playing electric guitar and bass.
 After a couple of years he began immersing himself in Irish fiddle music and has become a great interpreter of the Celtic fiddle.
 Pete also plays mandolin and bouzouki in the band.

 Pete has been a frequent presence in the vibrant Irish session scene in Boston and it has taken him from porch festivals to playing on an Irish schooner cruise.
 Pete’s distinctive fiddle style and encyclopedic knowledge of fiddle tunes make him an integral part of Boston Blackthorne’s sound.

 Dale can be found at dawn nearly every morning hiding out in the wilds of the Quabbin Reservoir waiting for the wildlife to appear.
 His book “Secret Lives of the Quabbin Reservoir” is a classic collection of photographs of the diverse denizens of this incredible Massachusetts wilderness.
+His second photography collection will be published soon.
 Dale is also an aficionado of early rock drummers.

 Many of Dale’s stunning photographs can be found throughout our site.
 For more content, check out his photography website.